Awesome Attractions in The Catlins

 13. Tunnel Hill

 The tunnel was built in the late 1800s to link Balclutha and Owaka for railway construction.
 The sight of the tunnel in the middle of the wilderness is a reminder of the colonial time where there was a determination to build, no matter the height or the wilderness.
+Learn more about the walk to the tunnel on the DoC website.

 In the midst of all the forest walks and beach walks, we strongly recommend tackling the Old Coach Road Forest Track that will take you to some moa hunter sites.
 Although it is only a 45-minute return walk, it will not disappoint.
 Aside from walking, the town also has a well-known surf spot.